prog4biol/pfb2019/workshops/Protein_Function_Annotation/README.md

  4. submit

  On next page
-   - upload Piwi_ref for your reference
+   - upload Piwi_ref as your reference list
    - select GO biological Process complete
+   - launch analysis

 ## Input files
  - download files from the [our repository](files) github repository directory